-Undesirable side effects caused by ZULRESSO in commercial use or in any further clinical trials, nonclinical studies, expanded access programs or investigator-initiated studies could limit market acceptance of the product, or cause the FDA or other regulatory authorities to add significant restrictions on use or cause us to withdraw the product from the market and could have other material adverse effects on our business.
-Undesirable side effects caused by any of our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials, or could make it more difficult for us to enroll patients in our clinical trials.
+Undesirable side effects caused by ZULRESSO in commercial use or in any further clinical trials, non-clinical studies, expanded access programs or investigator-sponsored studies could limit market acceptance of the product, or cause the FDA or other regulatory authorities to add significant restrictions on use or cause us to withdraw the product from the market and could have other material adverse effects on our business.
+Undesirable side effects caused by any of our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials, could make it more difficult for us to enroll patients in our clinical trials, or could require us to conduct additional nonclinical studies or clinical trials as part of our development program.
 If serious adverse events or other undesirable side effects, or unexpected characteristics of any of our product candidates are observed in clinical trials, emergency-use cases, investigator sponsored clinical trials, expanded access, or non-clinical studies, further clinical development of such product candidate may be delayed or we may not be able to continue development of such product candidates at all or we may also need to discontinue development of other product candidates.
+Even if development continues, such adverse events or other undesirable side effects, or unexpected characteristics of any of enroll trials or other undesirable side effects, or unexpected characteristics of any of our product candidates at all or we may also need to discontinue development of other product candidates.
 Even if development continues, such adverse events or other undesirable side effects, or unexpected characteristics of any of our product candidates at all or result in substantial restrictions on such approval.